Blood-Sugar-Balancing Herbs & Teas That We Should All Have On Hand

 How tea helps balance blood sugar and keep you healthy for life.

 Teas are my favorite blood-sugar-balancing remedy and a plant medicine that I frequently prescribe in my office for a variety of conditions (as well as sip myself throughout the day).
 And luckily, there are so many great types of teas.
 Green tea is my favorite because there are so many different variations—although my personal favorite is jasmine green tea—that it doesn't ever become boring to drink.
-Green tea has been shown to be useful in managing the absorption and metabolism of sugars, and very recently, a study demonstrated that the effects of a green tea polyphenol, called Polyphenon E, can affect the gut microbiome resulting in blood-sugar-lowering effects.
+Green tea has been shown to be useful in managing the absorption and metabolism of sugars1, and very recently, a study demonstrated that the effects of a green tea polyphenol, called Polyphenon E, can affect the gut microbiome resulting in blood-sugar-lowering effects2.

-If you want to switch it up a bit and drink some black tea, you'll be happy to know that a recent study showed that black tea consumption may also decrease levels of blood sugar after eating.
-Another helpful tea that has been shown to suppress blood glucose levels after taking in a carbohydrate-rich meal is pu-erh tea.
+If you want to switch it up a bit and drink some black tea, you'll be happy to know that a recent study showed that black tea consumption3 may also decrease levels of blood sugar after eating.
+Another helpful tea that has been shown to suppress blood glucose levels4 after taking in a carbohydrate-rich meal is pu-erh tea.
 In fact, a recent study showed that it might help lower blood sugar better than the drug acarbose.
 Pretty impressive, right?

 Remember, just because it's a tea does not mean you have to drink it warm or hot.
 I often enjoy mine on the cooler side or even iced.
 Just make sure you're not loading your tea with cream or sugar.